 This security advisory describes one medium risk vulnerability.

-The vulnerability allows a remote attacker to cause denial of service.
+The vulnerability allows a remote attacker to execute arbitrary code on the target system.

 Can this vulnerability be exploited remotely?